- What is it?

 A combination of factors—genetic, environmental and hormonal—probably plays a role in the onset of the disease.
 Those with a genetic susceptibility may develop RA when it is triggered by an environmental agent, perhaps a virus or bacterium, although no pathogenic agent has yet been identified.
 Hormones also appear to play a role.
 Tobacco smoking may increase risk for RA.

 No one has found a way to prevent RA.

 What can be done to reduce the pain or slow the disease?

 The symptoms of RA are highly treatable in most cases, and new research shows that the long-term outcome can be affected by how quickly the disease is diagnosed and treatment initiated.
 Consulting with your health care professional, you will find that there is a wide range of options—medical, surgical and lifestyle—available for modifying the disease and treating pain, swelling and other symptoms.

 How can I find out if I have RA?

 The symptoms you describe to a health care professional are the foundation of an RA diagnosis.
 The most common symptoms are tender, warm, swollen joints; symmetrical pattern of pain; joint inflammation; fatigue; occasional fever; a general sense of malaise; pain and stiffness lasting for more than 30 minutes in the morning or after a long rest; and rheumatoid nodules (bumps under the skin).
-Because many of these symptoms are also indicative of other diseases (for example, lupus), your health care professional may recommend lab tests for those diseases or for confirmation of an RA diagnosis, as well as x-rays to detect any joint damage.
+Because many of these symptoms are also indicative of other diseases (for example, lupus), your health care professional may recommend lab tests for those diseases or for confirmation of an RA diagnosis, as well as X-rays and/or joint ultrasound to detect any joint damage.
 A full medical history and physical exam are also part of a typical diagnostic workup for RA.